FxOmar/Nixify/README.md

-# Reqeza HTTP Client Library
+# Nixify HTTP Client Library

-> Reqeza is a lightweight and minimalistic JavaScript HTTP client based on the browser's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) with no dependencies.
+> Nixify is a lightweight and minimalistic JavaScript HTTP client based on the browser's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) with no dependencies.
 It's designed for simplicity and ease of use in browser environments, providing a concise API for making HTTP requests to various services.

 ## Installation